Error mitigation for variational quantum algorithms through mid-circuit measurements: Introduction

 One source of error that limits the current capability of quantum devices is the readout error caused by the imperfect measurement devices.
-Suppose that we're interested in the probabilistic distribution $p:\{0,1\}^n \to [0,1]$ that results from measuring an $n$-qubit state.
+Suppose that we are interested in the probabilistic distribution $p:\{0,1\}^n \to [0,1]$ that results from measuring an $n$-qubit state.
 Instead of the ideal distribution $p$, the outcome is a stochastically malformed distribution $\mathcal{S}\cdot p$, where $\mathcal{S}$ is a stochastic matrix.
 Many proposed work \cite{bravyi2021mitigating,geller2020efficient,maciejewski2021modeling} focuses either on the construction of a noise model or to mitigate the noise by classical post-processing through the efficient application of pseudo-inverse $\mathcal{S}^{-1}\mathcal{S}p$.
-However, the measurement error mitigation is not always sufficient as the errors that occur during the evolution of the circuit also play a role.
-Nevertheless, let's suppose that by the construction of the algorithm, the evolution takes place only on a subspace of full $n$-Hilbert space and measurement outcomes can be classified as valid or invalid depending on this.
+However, the measurement error mitigation is not always sufficient as the errors arising from the evolution of the circuit also play a role.
+Nevertheless, let us suppose that by the construction of the algorithm, the evolution takes place only on a subspace of full $n$-dimensional Hilbert space and measurement outcomes can be classified as valid or invalid depending on this.
 As invalid outcomes appear due to the effect of noise, removing them would improve the overall fidelity of the measurement statistics.
-Classical post-selection performed after the measurement detects some of the evolution errors, but it can not comprehend the complicated behavior of the noise acting on the circuit.
+Classical post-selection performed after the measurement detects some of the evolution errors, but it cannot comprehend the complicated behaviour of the noise acting on the circuit.